TinyPHX/OpenAI/README.md

 5. Place the file on you computer in `C:\Users\uname\.openai\auth.json`
     ![](https://i.imgur.com/VyqUK0r.png)

-6. Add one of the built in components to your scene:
+6. Add one of the built-in components to your scene:
 7. Add the `OpenAiImageReplace` or `OpenAiTextReplace` example components to any GameObject in your scene.
 8. Add a prompt and click `Generate Image` or `Generate Text`